drbr/euchreSpace/index.md

 In certain cases where players are dealt a "bad hand", they may reveal their hand, nullifying the deal and obligating the dealer to re-deal all the cards.

-In our play, we trigger a misdeal on one such "bad hand": if any player is dealt all four **9**s, but other house rules are possible here.
+In our play, we trigger a misdeal on one such "bad hand": if any player is dealt all four **9**s, but other house rules are possible here, usually involving hands containing some combination of **9**s and **10**s.

 # Bidding and Selecting Trump